sawhney-medha/sawhney-medha.github.io/_news/announcement_4.md

 related_posts: false
 ---

-My work on bacteria tracking has been accepted to the CV4Aimals Workshop at CVPR 2023 for an oral and poster presentation. :smile:
+:scroll: Excited to have received the opportunity to present my work on Bacteria Tracking at CVPR 2023 as part of the CV4Animals Workshop! :smile: